Giancarlo Neri

 Giancarlo Neri is a sculptor born in Naples in 1955.

+Career

 Perhaps his best-known work is The Writer, a 9-metre-high table and chair made from steel plated with wood, a piece about writer's block.
 It has been exhibited in Rome and on Hampstead Heath in London in 2005.
+The structure was dismantled in Hampstead Heath four months later and sent back to Italy.

-At one time he played professional soccer for the New York Apollo of the American Soccer League.
+At one time, he played professional soccer for the New York Apollo of the American Soccer League.